 - Add the vegetables to the slow cooker.

-- Add the beef stock, petite diced tomatoes, and drained beans to the slow cooker, with some pieces of Parmesan rind if you’re lucky enough to have some.
+- Add the beef stock or broth, petite diced tomatoes, and drained beans to the slow cooker, with some pieces of Parmesan rind if you’re lucky enough to have some.

 - Cook on HIGH for 2 1/2 – 3 hours.
 (The Ninja cooks a little hot, so you might need a little more than 3 hours if you’re using a different slow cooker.)